-Very nice!
-After I wear my silver Michi’s on some soon Friday night, I will wear these.
+After I wear my silver Michi’s on some soon Friday night, I will wear the purple ones.
 Or whatever.
 I love my Jonden’s.
 I want to wear those more often.
 And I have some pretty skintight black ones that I still have not worn, including the Frederick’s of Hollywood ones and the Le Gambi ones I recently got.
 Ahhh, so many spandex disco jeans, so little time….

 I managed to take a photo of the picture on the Scorpions album cover that I wrote about before.
 The album cover is too large to scan on my scanner so this will do for now:

 Those pants look great!
 And that’s just more proof positive that spandex disco pants were worn by guys as well as gals.
 And they should continue to do so.
 All I can say is they are the best pants ever.
 Can’t wait to get the brown ones.

 That’s all for now.
 Long live disco pants!